-I am a sixty-six-year-old retired physician.
+I am a sixty-eight-year-old retired physician.
 I practiced Gastroenterology for thirty-six years and retired in two thousand and twenty-one.
 Unfortunately, I developed bladder cancer ten years ago.
 This penetrated the wall of the bladder requiring chemotherapy and aggressive surgery.
 After I recovered from that I also developed kidney cancer three years later and required additional surgery.
 I am currently cancer free doing well, but have limitations related to the surgery.
 The last several years before I retired I worked part time.
 It was during this time, that my dream to become a writer appeared.
 I enjoyed medicine and taking care of my patients, but after forty years I decided it was time for change.
 Each person's experience with cancer is different, but for me it changed my perspective and added urgency to what I was doing.

 Cancer was a nagging fear reminding you that life is fragile and precious.
 That fear urged me to follow my passions while I could.
 So for two years before retirement, I read books on writing, learned new software, and developed ideas.